masonfmatthews/rails_assignments/assignments/gradebook/README.md

 ## Normal Mode

-Although it's definitely a mixed bag, education is a hot spot in both the entrepreneural community and in legislatures these days.
+Although it's definitely a mixed bag, education is a hot spot in both the entrepreneurial community and in legislatures these days.
 Startups are being funded to create all manner of education software, so we're going to jump on the bandwagon and build something.

 Assume that you are responsible for building software to track student grades.
 Three types of users will access your software: teachers (who will enter all of the information about grades, parents, and students), students (who will view their own grades), and parents (who will view their student's grades).